Island Peak Climbing

 Do I go to EBC on this climb?

-Yes, you will go to both Everest Base Camp and to Kalapatthar for acclimatization before climbing
+You will go to Everest Base Camp and Kalapatthar for acclimatization before climbing.

 Are there toilet facilities at the base camp?

-Being that this is the most popular trek the teahouses and lodges are open throughout the year and people do trek all months of the year.
-The best time in terms of weather and scenery is October, November and April, May.
-Yes, there will be toilet facilities at base camp.
-You will have a personal sleeping tent, as well as a communal kitchen and dining tent, and a toilet tent.
+Being that this is the most popular trek, the teahouses and lodges are open throughout the year, and people trek all months of the year.
+The best time in terms of weather and scenery is October, November, and April May.
+Yes, there will be toilet facilities at the base camp.
+You will have a personal sleeping tent, a communal kitchen and dining tent, and a toilet tent.

 How many climbing guides will be there?